-If you or someone you know is struggling with cocaine addiction, Blueprints for Recovery can help you through every step of the recovery process.
-The Blueprints for Recovery staff are experts in their field that specialize in addiction treatment to get you the best possible results.
+If you or someone you know is struggling with cocaine addiction, The PAC Program can help you through every step of the recovery process.
+The The PAC Program staff are experts in their field that specialize in addiction treatment to get you the best possible results.

 When receiving treatment for cocaine addiction, medication-assisted treatment may be used to help ease withdrawal symptoms and prevent a relapse from occurring.

 Detox is an important part of the treatment process.
 When you stop using cocaine and enter the detox period, you will experience withdrawal symptoms.
-Treatment with Blueprints for Recovery can help you through this process to make it as easy and comfortable as possible.
+Treatment with The PAC Program can help you through this process to make it as easy and comfortable as possible.